This article offers tons of comparison details of the Tula Explore vs. other infant carriers!

 The Tula Free to Grow is two layers of thin, soft cotton.
-This keeps it lightweight and very moldable to baby’s body.
+This keeps it lightweight and very moldable to the baby’s body.
 The Explore is much more structured on the body, to be able to provide the forward-facing position.
 It is the same soft cotton of the FTG, but the Explore has some lightweight padding all around the body of the carrier.
 It also has additional buttons and flaps that adjust to allow for the different carrying options.

-The Free to Grow has extender buckles at the top of the carrier which allow you to shorten or lengthen the body.
+The Free to Grow has extender buckles at the top of the carrier which allows you to shorten or lengthen the body.
 The Explore has a headrest that flips up or down, depending on how big the baby is and what position you are carrying them in.
 The headrest is padded and can also be flipped in to provide additional support to a newborn head, which is nifty since the fabric isn’t as moldable as the FTG.

-Bottom line: These two carriers are very similar in feel and support.
+These two carriers are very similar in feel and support.
 If you love the Tula Free-to-Grow but are looking for a forward-facing option, the Tula Explore is going to be perfect for you.
 The FTG does feel a bit more natural to me so I would say it’s better for minimalists or if facing baby forward isn’t a need for you.
-The Explore is a bit more technical and just slightly more bulky/warm in the body, although this would not be a deal breaker for me.
+The Explore is a bit more technical and just slightly more bulky/warm in the body, although this would not be a deal-breaker for me.

 Tula Explore vs. Ergobaby Omni